Home Services Approach Institute About Contact Book a call

 Saying no to the wrong engagement is how we stay useful for the right one.
 These are non-negotiable.

-• We don't replace security audits.
-A security audit and an ongoing QA function are different products with different incentive structures.
-We pair with auditors; we don't substitute for them.
-When a client asks us to "just do the audit," we refer them to Trail of Bits, Sherlock, Spearbit, or Cantina and offer to run the QA layer alongside.
+• We don't replace AI red teams or safety audits.
+Adversarial safety testing and an ongoing AI-QA function are different products with different incentive structures.
+We pair with red-team specialists; we don't substitute for them.
+When a client asks us to run the full adversarial gauntlet ourselves, we refer out and offer to run the release-gate layer alongside.

 • We don't ship untested AI-generated code.
-Every line of test code that bears a Gloxx name has been read, understood, and signed off by a human.
-No "AI security theater."
+Every line of eval or test code that bears a Gloxx name has been read, understood, and signed off by a human.
+No eval theater.
 If that constraint slows us down, so be it — the cost of one false-positive-green-light engagement is worse than any speed gain across a whole year.

 • We don't publish client work without written consent.
 Even sanitized.
 Even as a case study.
-The QA posture of a live protocol is sensitive information and we treat it that way.
+The AI posture of a live product is sensitive information and we treat it that way.

 Want a QA partner who works this way?

-Book a free 30-minute assessment.
-We'll talk through what you're shipping and whether the Audit is the right first step.
+Book a free 30-minute call.
+We'll talk through what you're shipping, what's brittle, and whether the retainer is the right move.
 No pitch.

 Book the call →